joe-vatalaro/nyc-subway-sign/README.md

 pip3 install -r requirements.txt
 ```

+**Note:** If you're testing without LED hardware (e.g., on a non-Raspberry Pi system), the `rpi-rgb-led-matrix` package may fail to install.
+This is fine - the application will run in terminal-only mode and display arrival information in the console.
+On a Raspberry Pi, install the RGB matrix library first (see step 3).

-### 5. Configure MTA API Key
+### 5. Configure API Keys

-**Note:** An API key is only required if you're using bus routes.
-Subway routes work without an API key.

-If you're using bus routes, get your MTA API key from https://api.mta.info/
+**Note:** Subway and bus use different APIs:
+- Subway GTFS-RT works without an API key in this project setup.
+- BusTime uses your **Bus Time API key** (`BUSTIME_API_KEY`) via **SIRI StopMonitoring** (recommended).

 Create a `.env` file in the project root: